grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 When retrying a queued RPC, the subchannel will use the same algorithm described above that it will when it first sees the RPC.
 RPCs will be drained from the queue upon the following events:
-- When a connection attempt completes, whether successfully or not.
+- When a connection attempt completes successfully.
 - When the backoff timer fires.
 - When an existing connection fails.
 - When the transport for a connection reports a new value for